-Our summer courses are offered in two consecutive 4-week sessions that run between the end of May and the end of July.
+Our summer courses are offered in two consecutive 4-week sessions that run between the June and July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
 Each 4 week course/session consists of 60 contact hours.

 Location: Most summer courses start in Athens and take study trips to different regions and islands of Greece.
 Check out each course's syllabus to see where that course travels.

 Class Size: Seminar classes max out at 12 students; all other classes average 15 students.

 Housing: While in Athens, students live in the CYA apartments, which are located in central Athens and are a short walk to the academic center.
 On class trips, students stay in hotels.